-Before pursuing a career in counseling in the state of Nevada, you should be aware of the states requirements.
+Before pursuing a career as an LPC in the state of Nevada, you should be aware of the states requirements.

 In Nevada, there are a few organizations that give counselors their credentials:

 - LCPC’s in the state of Nevada will be credentialed by the Board for Marriage and Family Therapists.